ringi-dev-projects/dimes-knowledge-harvest/docs/TROUBLESHOOTING.md

 - Provide `AZURE_STORAGE_CONNECTION_STRING` and `AZURE_STORAGE_CONTAINER_NAME` so uploads go to Azure Blob Storage.
 - For demos without persistent storage, treat the missing `audioUrl` as expected behaviour.

+### 14. Coverage/Extraction APIs return 401 in Vercel logs

+**Cause:** Preview deployments with protection enabled require either the preview bypass cookie or the `x-vercel-protection-bypass` header.
+The `interview/end` route now forwards the incoming cookie and optional `VERCEL_DEPLOYMENT_PROTECTION_BYPASS` token so internal fetches succeed.

+**Fix:**
+- Ensure users have unlocked the preview deployment in their browser (the cookie will be forwarded automatically), **and**
+- Set `VERCEL_DEPLOYMENT_PROTECTION_BYPASS` in the environment if you keep deployment protection on; the API will add the header for server-to-server requests.

 ---

 ## Quick Diagnostics